 Cloudborn Pima Cotton DK Weight Yarn

 People who are willing to pay a little bit more for slightly more luxurious cotton will find that Cloudborn Pima Cotton is a nice choice.
-It's not too expensive, although it's more than the average skein, and it has the lush airy feeling of a DK weight pima cotton.
+It's not too expensive, although it's more than the average skein, and it has the lush airy feeling of a DK weight Pima cotton.
 This is a durable yarn in bright colors, perfect for crocheting summer clothing and accessories.

 Knit Picks Simply Cotton Organic Worsted Yarn

 People who want to make eco-friendly, non-chemical choices with their yarn may want to consider looking for organic cotton yarn.
 A soft, affordable choice is Simply Cotton Organic, available as a worsted weight yarn.
-It is an unbleached, undyed yarn that you could opt to dye yourself, or to work within its natural "marshmallow" color.
-This is not a good choice for people who want a big color range and don't want to dye their own, but is a perfect choice for people seeking organic cotton for crochet.
+It is an unbleached, undyed yarn that you could opt to dye yourself or to work within its natural "marshmallow" color.
+This is not a good choice for people who want a big color range and don't want to dye their own but it is a perfect choice for people seeking organic cotton for crochet.

 Paton's Grace Mercerized Cotton